-People choose to eat caviar in different ways, whether it’s the traditional Russian style with blini or even on a cracker.
+CaviarBeluga caviar is a true delicacy.
+People choose to eat caviar in different ways, like the traditional Russian style with a blini or even on a cracker.
 But when was the last time that you focused on where the caviar came from?
 And we don’t mean whether the caviar is from Canada or Germany.

 The most sought-after type of caviar comes from the Beluga Sturgeon.
 This type of sturgeon is the largest freshwater fish on earth and can weigh a ton, thanks to the sturgeon’s habit of non-stop eating.